dapello/braintree/README.md

 This is the code used to create all models and plots in the anonymous neurips submission: "Aligning Model and Primate Late Stage Visual Representations Improves Model-to-Human Behavioral Alignment and Adversarial Robustness"

+Currently this repo is being cleaned up and modified to include pretrained models and data for training and validation.

 ## Example model training round to produce an IT-aligned CORnet-S:

 ```